brajeshwar/brajeshwar.github.io/_posts/2008/2008-02-19-adobe-launches-director-11.md

----
-layout: post
-title: Adobe Launches Director 11
+# Adobe Launches Director 11
----

 Adobe has announced the availability of the latest version of <a href="http://www.adobe.com/products/director/">Director</a> -- Adobe Director 11.
 With Adobe Director, Multimedia Designers and Developers can author once and publish their content for the web, CD/DVD and the desktop simultaneously.
 It is expected to be available by March end and international versions in French, German and Japanese by June, 2008.